OpenGeoHub/spatial-sampling-ml/docs/sampling.md

 show significant clustering and under-representation of feature space (Fig. \@ref(fig:eberg-fs2)).
 Consequently, these sampling bias could lead to:

-- _Bias in estimating regression parameters_ i.e. overfitting;
+- _Bias in estimating regression parameters_ i.e. over-fitting;
 - _Extrapolation problems_ due to under-representation of feature space;
 - _Bias_ in estimating population parameters of the target variable;

-The first step to deal with these problems is to detect them, second is to try to implement a strategy that prevents from model overfitting.
+The first step to deal with these problems is to detect them, second is to try to implement a strategy that prevents from model over-fitting.
 Some possible approaches to deal with such problems are addressed in the second part of the tutorial.

 LHS and FSCS are recommended sampling methods if the purpose of sampling is to